 Figure 19.
-Generating the Source Code
+Generating the source code

-The driver code for the H-Bridge device is generated into the Generated_Code folder in the project view.
+The driver code for the H-Bridge device will be generated into the Generated_Code folder in the project view.
 The component only generates application driver code.
 It does not generate application code.

 Figure 20.
 Generated Files